matthewbdaly/highperformancelaravel.com/content/pages/privacy-policy.md

 We may use non-personal information for various purposes, including:
 - To provide and maintain our Website.
 - To analyze and improve our Website's performance and user experience.
-- To send you updates, newsletters, and other communications related to our Website.
-- To respond to your comments, questions, or requests.

 ## Disclosure of Your Information